blue-season/blue-season.github.io/_posts/2019-09-08-transformer-in-5-minutes.md

 ## Residual Connection

-- All blocks in the transformer use the residual connection paradigm, which enables deeper networks
+- All blocks in the transformer use the residual connection paradigm, which enables deeper neural networks

-- In each block there is also a normalization step, which makes networks easier to training
+- In each block there is also a normalization step, which makes the network easier to train

 ```python
 def residual_add(x, layer, dropout=0.1, **kw):